geeknik/my-awesome-stars/README.md

 ## Swift

+- [kushalpandya/Petrichor](https://github.com/kushalpandya/Petrichor) - An offline macOS music player
+- [Dimillian/FoundationChat](https://github.com/Dimillian/FoundationChat) - A chat app with iOS 26 Foundation Models
 - [apple/containerization](https://github.com/apple/containerization) - Containerization is a Swift package for running Linux containers on macOS.
 - [apple/container](https://github.com/apple/container) - A tool for creating and running Linux containers using lightweight virtual machines on a Mac.
-It's written in Swift, and optimized for Apple silicon.
+It is written in Swift, and optimized for Apple silicon.
 - [johnbean393/Sidekick](https://github.com/johnbean393/Sidekick) - A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software.
 Powered by llama.cpp
 - [apple/swift-homomorphic-encryption](https://github.com/apple/swift-homomorphic-encryption) - Homomorphic Encryption library and applications in Swift
 - [f/Clues.app](https://github.com/f/Clues.app) - This app is built using only AI Tools.
 - [Jaennaet/pISSStream](https://github.com/Jaennaet/pISSStream) - App that shows how full the International Space Station's urine tank is in real time, available for macOS (menu bar), iOS, watchOS and visionOS
-- [bodhichristian/aware](https://github.com/bodhichristian/aware) - Bring attention to the moment.
 - [Dimillian/IcySky](https://github.com/Dimillian/IcySky) - A BlueSky Client.
 TBD.
 - [Q1CHENL/mem-pressure](https://github.com/Q1CHENL/mem-pressure) - Show memory pressure in menu bar on macOS
 - [gao-sun/eul](https://github.com/gao-sun/eul) - 🖥️ macOS status monitoring app written in SwiftUI.